giubbas/SEI-project-one/readme.md

 Then I moved on coding the game logic.
 I first created Gem and enemies characters and gave them the possibility to move.

 The image below shows how I implemented the enemies movement.
-Every time they reach the edge of the grid they go down of a square and they change direction horizontally.
+Every time they reach the edge of the grid they go down a square and they change direction horizontally.

 I made the Gem shots and I generated the lightning bolts by randomly selecting a shooter from the enemies that are still alive.

 ![](readme-images/enemies-shot.png)

-So in the same function I checked if gem was included in the missile's trajectory.
-If the impact occurred then I removed the bolt shot and addded a "blink" class to Gem.
+So in the same function I checked if Gem was included in the missile's trajectory.
+If the impact occurred then I removed the bolt shot and added a "blink" class to Gem.

 ![](readme-images/check-impact.png)

-For the win and loose game logic I made a function in which the user wins if the enemies array is equal to 0 and another function in which the user loose if the enemies reach the ground or Gem's life is equal to 0.
+For the win and lose game logic I made a function in which the user wins if the enemies array is equal to 0 and another function in which the user lose if the enemies reach the ground or Gem's life is equal to 0.

 ![](readme-images/check-victory-game-over.png)

 Lastly I did the style with CSS and I drew the characters on pixilart.com.
 I wanted to give an old arcade style to the game so I made some pixel art graphics.
-I took the sounds effects and the background music from the internet.
+I took the sound effects and the background music from the internet.
 <p align="center">
 <img src="assets/gem.png">
 </p>